-If this dose is an additional third dose of an mRNA COVID-19 vaccine (Pfizer or Moderna) for a person who is moderately to severely immunocompromised, there is a separate screening and consent form and a separate instruction document available for providers and these patients.
-These forms are available here:
+If this dose is an additional third dose of the Moderna COVID-19 vaccine for a person who is moderately to severely immunocompromised, there is a separate screening and consent form and a separate instruction document available for providers and these patients.
+These forms are available at https://coronavirus.health.ny.gov/covid-19-vaccine-information-providers.